What’s the Difference Between Home Insurance and Home Warranty Coverage?

 • Theft

-Home warranties are sometimes referred to as home warranty insurance, but this is a bit of a misnomer.
-A home warranty isn’t an insurance policy in the strictest sense of the word.
+However, a home warranty isn’t an insurance policy in the strictest sense of the word.
 It’s more appropriately described as a service contract.

-Unlike insurance, a home warranty doesn’t usually cover the overall structure of the home.
+Unlike insurance, a home warranty doesn’t usually cover the home’s structure.
 Instead, it provides coverage for home systems and appliances.
 A typical home warranty can cover the following:

 • Plumbing, electrical, and HVAC